What are the benefits of CBD for cats?

 Our mysterious feline friends can have anxiety that can be hard to understand or address.
 You can read more about that here.

 It may also be difficult to assess and address your cat’s pain.
-If you have consulted your veterinarian to rule out concerning medical conditions and just want to ease your cat’s pain from old age or chronic conditions, CBD may offer relief.
+If you have consulted your veterinarian to rule out concerning medical conditions and just want to ease your cat’s pain from old age, arthritis, or chronic conditions, CBD may offer relief.

 All mammals have an endocannabinoid system, a network of numerous receptors that regulates body functions.
 Endocannabinoids are synthesized on demand by the body to maintain homeostasis – a stable internal environment.
 When injury or illness interferes with homeostasis, these internal mechanisms lag behind the body’s needs.
 Supplementing with the phytocannabinoids found abundantly in hemp can help restore balance and reduce pain.